 Grimmer is known principally for his numerous small-scale paintings of country scenes, sometimes with biblical themes.
 Often his works form part of a series of the four seasons or the months of the year and no doubt this present work followed the same format.
-A complete series of the four seasons is held in the Koninklijk Museum, Antwerp, two of which, Spring and Summer, are detailed here (figs. 1 & 2).
+A complete series of the four seasons is held in the Koninklijk Museum, Antwerp.
 As Reine Berthier de Sauvigny has suggested, Grimmer's An Allegory of Summer can perhaps be linked to The Month of May1 which is of approximately the same dimensions and stylistically highly similar.2 It is also possible that this panel was painted as a single month and incorporated into a series of the full twelve months of the year.
 While the majority of these series are now dispersed, Berthier de Sauvigny identifies one complete set of twelve that was last recorded in Belgium.

 The origins of the Flemish tradition of landscape painting on panel, as exemplified by Grimmer's An Allegory of Summer, can be traced back to the miniature paintings of medieval manuscript illumination.
 The celebrated Très Riches Heures de Duc de Berry (c.1411-1416, Musée Condé, Chantilly, France) illustrated by the Limbourg brothers, provides a supreme example of such craftsmanship.
-It depicts the labours of the months within detailed, naturalistic landscapes for the first time in the history of art (fig. 3).
+It depicts the labours of the months within detailed, naturalistic landscapes for the first time in the history of art.